Football is more thanclubs and agents.

 Those who structure

-Institutional framing.
+Institutional clarity.

 Those who observe

-More reliable counterparts.
+More reliable contacts.

-Those who fund and accompany
+Those who fund and back

-47 actors.47 reasons.
+47 roles.47 reasons.

-| Actor | Main problem | FOOTPASS® contribution | Differentiator |
+| Role | Main problem | FOOTPASS® contribution | Differentiator |

 |---|---|---|---|

-| Professional players | Scattered contacts, fake intermediaries, exposed documents | Verify who reaches out, clarify representation, secure career exchanges | Direct control over career flow |
+| Professional players | Scattered contacts, fake intermediaries, exposed documents | Verify who reaches out, clarify representation, secure career conversations | Direct control over career decisions |

-| Young players / prospects | Vulnerable to vague promises, dubious approaches, fake agents | A safer frame for the first important exchanges | Early protection in the journey |
+| Young players / prospects | Vulnerable to vague promises, dubious approaches, fake agents | A safer framework for the first important conversations | Early protection in the journey |

-| Women players | Same exposure, often less-resourced structures | One identity standard across the whole pro practice | Aligns women's football with the same trust infrastructure |
+| Women's football players | Same exposure, often with less-resourced organizations | One identity standard across the entire professional game | Aligns women's football with the same trust infrastructure |

-| Parents / legal guardians | Hard to know who is legitimate and trustworthy | Visibility on contacts, links and documents | Reduces opacity around the young player |
+| Parents / legal guardians | Hard to know who's legitimate and trustworthy | Visibility on contacts, connections and documents | Removes the fog around the young player |

-| Amateur / semi-pro players | Few serious tools to frame trials and opportunities | Structure exchanges and protect key information | Professionalizes the path before elite level |
+| Amateur / semi-pro players | Few serious tools to handle trials and opportunities | Structure conversations and protect key information | Professionalizes the path before the elite level |

-| FIFA-licensed agents | Need to prove legitimacy in a market full of fake profiles | Visible identity, clear links, credible exchanges | Distinguishes serious agents from opportunists |
+| FIFA-licensed agents | Need to prove legitimacy in a market full of fake profiles | Visible identity, clear connections, credible conversations | Distinguishes serious agents from opportunists |

-| Player agencies | Complex management of many players, roles, documents, access | Structure internal and external agency exchanges | Cleaner work infrastructure |
+| Player agencies | Complex management of many players, roles, documents, access | Structure internal and external agency communications | A cleaner workflow |

-| Personal managers / career advisors | Many sensitive exchanges, often unclear roles | Centralize interactions in a credible frame | Better quality of strategic interactions |
+| Personal managers / career advisors | Many sensitive conversations, often unclear roles | Centralize interactions in a trusted framework | Better quality of strategic interactions |

-| Professional clubs | Heavy inbound noise, fake contacts, loosely-framed exchanges | Filter counterparts, secure exchanges, cut parasites | Reduces operational chaos |
+| Professional clubs | Heavy inbound noise, fake contacts, unstructured conversations | Filter contacts, secure conversations, cut through the noise | Reduces operational chaos |

-| Amateur clubs | Lack of structure for important exchanges | A more professional standard for contacts and documents | Levels up the organization without big resources |
+| Amateur clubs | Lack of structure for important conversations | A more professional standard for contacts and documents | Levels up the organization without big resources |

-| Sporting directors | High message volume, low readability of counterparts | A cleaner environment for sensitive exchanges | Improves day-to-day operational quality |
+| Sporting directors | High message volume, limited visibility into who's reaching out | A cleaner environment for sensitive conversations | Improves day-to-day operational quality |

-| Heads of recruitment | Poorly sourced information, profiles via vague contacts | Know who passes what, on whose behalf | Strengthens source and channel quality |
+| Heads of recruitment | Poorly sourced information, profiles via vague contacts | Know who shares what, and on whose behalf | Strengthens source and channel quality |

-| Scouts | Real value but mostly informal exchanges | More readable role, more credible exchanges | Recognizes an often-invisible role |
+| Scouts | Real value but mostly informal conversations | Clearer role, more credible conversations | Recognizes an often-invisible role |

-| Academies | Young players exposed to poorly framed approaches | Better framing of interactions around talents | Protects youth and academy reputation |
+| Academies | Young players exposed to unstructured approaches | Better-structured interactions around talent | Protects youth and academy reputation |

-| Training centres | Strong responsibility on youth, families, documents, entourage | Sensitive exchanges in a safer frame | Reinforces seriousness of the development path |
+| Training centers | Heavy responsibility for youth, families, documents, entourage | Sensitive conversations in a safer framework | Reinforces the seriousness of the development pathway |

-| Coaches | Work environment polluted by unstructured exchanges | Critical exchanges better identified, less informal | Improves the professional environment |
+| Coaches | Work environment cluttered by unstructured conversations | Critical conversations better identified, less informal | Improves the professional environment |

-| Private coaches / individual trainers | Real role but often poorly identified | Clarify position and credibilize interactions | Makes the role more visible |
+| Private coaches / individual trainers | Real role, but often poorly identified | Clarify position and lend credibility to interactions | Makes the role more visible |

-| Medical staff, physios, S&C | Highly sensitive data and documents to share | Secured sharing and identified recipients | Reduces risk on confidential data |
+| Medical staff, physios, S&C | Highly sensitive data and documents to share | Secure sharing and identified recipients | Reduces risk to confidential data |

 | Video / performance analysts | Sensitive analytical and visual data circulating across staff | A cleaner channel for documents and data | Protects staff intellectual property |